 Where and when?

-My main practice is in Joppa, Edinburgh.
-There is a frequent bus service close by and ample on-street parking, so it is convenient for access from Musselburgh and East Lothian, as well as from the rest of Edinburgh.
-I also work in Portobello in Edinburgh on Wednesday afternoons and some evenings at Portobello Natural Health.
+Portobello Alexander Technique is based in Joppa, Edinburgh, EH15 2HB, so it is convenient for access from Musselburgh and East Lothian, as well as from the rest of Edinburgh.

 Please contact me to book an appointment.